Playstore Icon

 TDS Adjustments

-You may be eligible for a return from the IT department, depending on your tax bracket.
-Furthermore, if you hire someone to help you with your freelance work, you must remove 10% tax from their money before passing it on to them.
-When filing your return, you must deduct this amount as TDS.
+Furthermore, if you hire someone to help you with your freelance work, you must remove a 10% tax from their money before passing it on to them.
+When filing ITR for freelancing work, you must deduct this amount as TDS.

 If your total revenue for the year reaches INR 20 lakhs, you must register for GST.
 If your annual revenue is less than INR 20,000, you are exempt from the GST.